Transgender Inclusivity Trainings for Healthcare Providers

 For three years after the training you will be able to schedule 30-60 minute check-in calls and draft-reviews for any website updates or paperwork.
 The first call is included in the cost of the training.

 I am a queer, transgender healthcare provider.
-The seed of these trainings was planted at a well-regarded Integrative Medicine conference I attended, during which a highly esteemed “LGBT-inclusive” provider presented a session on how to be LGBT inclusive.
+The seed of these trainings was planted at a well-regarded Integrative Medicine conference I attended, during which a highly esteemed “LGBT-inclusive” provider presented a session on creating an inclusive environment.
 The information was outdated, shockingly uninclusive, and ignored the T in LGBT entirely.

 It brings me great joy to be able to offer these trainings.
 I look forward to connecting with you.